Table of contents

 fork a repo?

-Before we start working in an open-source, we do want to
+Before we start working on an open-source, we want to

 But why do we want to